gradle/gradle/subprojects/docs/src/docs/release/notes.md

 <a name="features"></a>
 ## New features and usability improvements

-<a name="dependency-ordering"><a>
+<a name="dependency-ordering"></a>
 ### Improved dependency version ordering

-Gradle users an implicit [version ordering](userguide/single_versions.html#version_ordering) in order to determine which version is newest when performing dependency version conflict resolution and deciding what versions are included in a version range.
+Gradle uses an implicit [version ordering](userguide/single_versions.html#version_ordering) in order to determine which version is newest when performing dependency version conflict resolution and deciding what versions are included in a version range.

 The current version ordering algorithm can lead to potentially confusing results in certain cases.